 Hello, world!

-My research focuses on decoding physiological signals to enhance human-computer interaction (HCI), with an emphasis on electroencephalogram (EEG) signals, eye tracking, and analysis of head and hand movements.
-I explore how these signals can be leveraged to understand user states and to inform the design of more adaptive and responsive interactive systems.
-My work spans key HCI contexts including visual attention modeling, skill assessment, affective computing, and cognitive load assessment.
-I use machine learning techniques to model and interpret these physiological signals.
+My research focuses on decoding physiological signals to enhance human–computer interaction (HCI), with an emphasis on electroencephalography (EEG), eye tracking, and head and hand movement analysis.
+I investigate how multimodal physiological signals can be used to infer user states and support the design of adaptive and responsive interactive systems.
+My work spans several HCI domains, including visual attention modeling, skill assessment, affective computing, and cognitive load estimation, using machine learning methods to model and interpret these signals.